Netflix: Device support

+Several older devices no longer support Netflix.
+For home gaming consoles, this includes the PlayStation 2, PlayStation TV, Wii and Wii U. For handheld gaming consoles, this includes the Nintendo 3DS family of systems and the PlayStation Vita.
+The second and third generation Apple TV previously supported Netflix with an ad-free plan, but the app was automatically removed on these devices on July 31, 2024.

 In addition, a growing number of multichannel television providers, including cable television and IPTV services, have added Netflix apps accessible within their own set-top boxes, sometimes with the ability for its content (along with those of other online video services) to be presented within a unified search interface alongside linear television programming as an "all-in-one" solution.

+The maximum video resolution supported on computers is dependent on the DRM systems available on a particular operating system and web browser.

 Content

 Original programming

-A "Netflix Original" is content that is produced, co-produced, or distributed by Netflix exclusively on their services.
-Netflix funds their original shows differently than other TV networks when they sign a project, providing the money upfront and immediately ordering two seasons of most series, and keeping more future revenue opportunities from (such as possible syndication, merchandising, etc.) on commercially-successful series.
+"Netflix Originals" are content that is produced, co-produced, or distributed exclusively by Netflix.
+Netflix funds its original shows differently than other TV networks when they sign a project, providing the money upfront and immediately ordering two seasons of most series.
+It keeps licensing rights, which normally give production companies future revenue opportunities from syndication, merchandising, etc.

 Over the years, Netflix output ballooned to a level unmatched by any television network or streaming service.
 According to Variety Insight, Netflix produced a total of 240 new original shows and movies in 2018, then climbed to 371 in 2019, a figure "greater than the number of original series that the entire U.S. TV industry released in 2005."
 The Netflix budget allocated to production increased annually, reaching $13.6 billion in 2021 and projected to hit $18.9 billion by 2025, a figure that once again overshadowed any of its competitors.
 As of August 2022, original productions made up 50% of Netflix's overall library in the United States.